matter-labs/zksync-web-era-docs/docs/api/hardhat/hardhat-zksync-upgradable.md

   await hre.zkUpgrades.deployBeacon(deployer.zkWallet, boxContract);
 ```

-In the end, use the `deployBeaconProxy` method which receives the zk wallet, beacon contract and the implementation (Box) contract with its arguments.
+3. Use the `deployBeaconProxy` method which receives the zkSync Era wallet, beacon contract, and the implementation (Box) contract with its arguments.

 ```typescript
   const box = await hre.zkUpgrades.deployBeaconProxy(deployer.zkWallet, beacon, boxContract, [42]);